-Those server images are called instances.
-When you spin one up, you choose the instance type, then launch the number of instances you need.
-You can do this manually, from the Management Console, or programmatically.
-You only pay for what you use and, when you’re done with your instances, you spin them down and stop paying for them.
+When you spin up an EC2 instance, you must choose the instance type (e.g., T3) and size (e.g., large).
+This determines the resource capacity of the machine and hourly pricing.
+You can do this manually from the AWS Management Console, or programmatically.
+You are only charged for the instances while they are running, so when you’re done with your instances, you can spin them down and stop paying for them.

-EC2 instances are grouped together into families.
-Each EC2 family is designed to meet a target application profile in one of these buckets:
+Each EC2 instance family meets a target application profile in one of these categories:

 - General purpose

 - Memory optimized

 Amazon describes an instance with the instance type first, then size.
 For example, c5.large means that the instance belongs to the C5 instance type (which is in the compute optimized family).
 You can infer it’s a fifth-generation type and its size is large.